mzha/sudoku_solver/README.md

 #Setup:

 Clone the git repository using <code>git clone https://github.com/glee-/sudoku_solver.git</code>
-After cloning the repository, run the program using <code>python solver.py</code>
+After cloning the repository, run the program within a terminal using <code>python solver.py</code>

 Within the program, the solver is called through the function <b>solve(board)</b>